 The Poetry Society of New York (PSNY) is a 501(c)3 not-for-profit organization based in New York City that is dedicated to promoting poetry within our culture.
 More specifically, the society focuses on finding innovative ways of delivering poetry to the public and on strategic community building within the poetry world.
-Founded by Stephanie Berger and Nicholas Adamski, PSNY began programing events in late 2007 with the fiscal sponsorship of Fractured Atlas.
+Founded by Stephanie Berger and Nicholas Adamski, PSNY began programing events in 2008 with the fiscal sponsorship of Fractured Atlas.
 PSNY’s activities heavily emphasize event production and interactive art installations with additional activities in the fields of publishing and digital media.
 PSNY’s geographical focus is on New York City and the surrounding areas, but its efforts also ripple nationally and internationally.
-In the future, PSNY plans to offer grants, residencies, and awards to working poets and other poetry promoters and community organizers.
-Currently, its primary projects are The Poetry Brothel, The New York City Poetry Festival, The Typewriter Project, and The Atlas Review.
+Currently, its primary projects are The Poetry Brothel, The New York City Poetry Festival, and The Typewriter Project.

 The Poetry Society of New York has a simple, three-fold mission: